genesys-samples/DataActionsWorkshop/content/020-Configuration/40_fourth.md

   "errors": []
 }
 ```
-This example states "$Presences has not been set at the successtemplate", helping my identify that I have a mismatch between my translation map and success template.
+This example states "$Presences has not been set at the successtemplate", helping me identify that I have a mismatch between my translation map and success template.
 In the example below, line 8 has plural presences, whereas line 3 has singular.

 ![image](/images/DAtestfailure2.PNG)

+When tests pass and perform as expected, you can publish your data action for use within flows or scripts!